Dierk/fregePluginApp/README.md

 If you really want to build it
 ------------------------------

-The expects the plugin to be in a sibling folder in order to use it as inline plugin.
+The application expects the plugin to be in a sibling folder under the name fregePlugin in order to use it as inline plugin.
 See grails-app/conf/BuildConfig.

 The mutual compile dependencies between Frege and Groovy are not yet resolved.